MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### Minimum Mac and Teams versions

-- You must be running macOS Big Sur (11) or above, including macOS Monterey (12) and macOS Ventura (13).
+- You must be running macOS Big Sur (11) or higher, including macOS Monterey (12) and macOS Ventura (13).

-- To see the “Try the new Teams” toggle, your current Teams app must be running version 23182.303.2215.7823 or higher.
+- To see the “Try the new Teams” toggle, your current Teams app must be running version 1.6.00.12303 or higher.
 If you are at a lower version, select on the overflow menu (…) and select on check for updates, update, and restart your app.
 If you still don't see the App Switcher, please Report a Problem.

 - To install the new Teams client, the user needs admin privileges for their computer.
-If the user doesn't have admin privileges, admins can user their MDM (or whatever other way they deploy and install software on devices without admin privileges) and use this PKG.
+If the user doesn't have admin privileges, admins can user their MDM (or whatever other way they deploy and install software on devices without admin privileges) and use this [**PKG**](https://statics.teams.cdn.office.net/production-osx/enterprise/webview2/lkg/MicrosoftTeams.pkg).

 ### Turn ON System Notification